And the visual effects Oscar will go to -- a CG character?

 Rachael in "Blade Runner 2049".
 Groot and Rocket in "Guardians of the Galaxy Vol. 2".
 Kong in "Skull Island".
 Snoke in "Star Wars: The Last Jedi".
 Caesar and chums in "War for the Planet of the Apes".
 Which of these CG creations will bag the Oscar?

-The 90th annual Academy Awards take place in Los Angeles this Sunday, March 4.
+The 90th annual Academy Awards take place in Los Angeles this Sunday, March 4 (while you're waiting, you can watch some of the nominated pictures on Netflix).
 And the 2018 nominees are...

 'Blade Runner 2049'